wotakumoe/wotaku/websites.md

   - Has a good amount of sources (Crunchyroll, Aniwave, Kickassanime etc.)
   - Scrapes manga sites too (Mangadex, Katana, Batoto etc.)
   - Only chromium browsers are supported & needs browser extension to work
+  - Crunchyroll may display incorrect shows that, in some cases, cannot be fixed due to limitations
 - [**AnimeUI**](https://animeui.com/)
   - Great upload quality
   - Uses IPFS to stream anime